-The core of the residential stage of rehabilitation is learning in a comfortable setting.
+The core of the residential treatment stage of rehabilitation is learning in a comfortable setting.
 Lumiere Detox Center is a state-of-the-art facility that is specifically designed to maximize your comfort.
 We want you to be relaxed and receptive during the residential stage.
-To this end, we make your environment calm, engaging, and hassle free.
+To this end, we make your environment in residential treatment calm, engaging, and hassle free.

 This is particularly important because a significant portion of your education will involve introspection and sharing.
 This means that you will need to share intimate details of your life with strangers.
 This can be difficult for anyone and the staff at Lumiere Detox Center respects that.
 We will help you become comfortable with that type of sharing and allow you to learn about your addiction at a pace that doesn’t risk your health in any way.